roishik/eotr_newsletter/README.md

 - **Save Draft**: Click "Save Draft" in the sidebar to store your current work.
 - **Load Draft**: Select a previous draft from the dropdown and click "Load Draft".
+- **Auto-save**: Drafts are automatically saved at regular intervals.
+- **Version History**: Access previous versions of your newsletter.

 ## Customization